Telehealth and Occupational Therapy: A New Frontier

 OT Settings That Can Provide Telehealth

-While occupational therapy is often thought of as a hands-on profession – especially in rehab settings – there are many settings that can benefit from using telehealth when necessary.
+While occupational therapy is often thought of as a hands-on profession – especially in rehab settings – there are many other OT settings that can benefit from using telehealth when appropriate.

 - Children and Youth